ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 Web security model, WebTransport imposes certain requirements on any specific transport protocol used.

-Any transport protocol used MUST use TLS [RFC8446] or a semantically equivalent security protocol (for instance, DTLS [I-D.ietf-tls-dtls13]).
+Any transport protocol used MUST use TLS {{!RFC8446}} or a semantically equivalent security protocol (for instance, DTLS {{?I-D.ietf-tls-dtls13}}).
 The protocols SHOULD use TLS version 1.3 or later, unless they aim for backwards compatibility with legacy systems.

 Any transport protocol used MUST require the user agent to obtain and maintain an explicit consent from the server to send data.
 For connection-oriented protocols (such as TCP or QUIC), the connection establishment and keep-alive mechanisms suffice.
-For other protocols, a mechanism such as ICE [RFC8445] may be used.
+For other protocols, a mechanism such as ICE {{?RFC8445}} may be used.

 Any transport protocol used MUST limit the rate at which the client sends data.
-This SHOULD be accomplished via a feedback-based congestion control mechanism (such as [RFC5681] or [I-D.ietf-quic-recovery]).
+This SHOULD be accomplished via a feedback-based congestion control mechanism (such as {{?RFC5681}} or {{?I-D.ietf-quic-recovery}}).

 Any transport protocol used MUST support simultaneously establishing multiple sessions between the same client and server.